 - the most entertaining page

 Realistically, you might not be able to do that.
-If you’ve got a page for lunchtime Pilates classes but your competitor down the street has a beautifully-written page with extensive research on lunchtime Pilates, eight interactive videos, and a link to their Google + Places page, which has 33 four- and five-star reviews garnered over the past decade, you may have some catch-up to do.
+If you’ve got a page for lunchtime Pilates classes but your competitor down the street has a beautifully-written page with extensive research on lunchtime Pilates, eight interactive videos, and a link to their testimonials page, which has 33 four- and five-star reviews garnered over the past decade, you may have some catching up to do.

 Pick another query.
 Make sure you have the best page for that query.
 Pick another and do it again.
 The more possible queries you can rank for — by having the best page for your potential customer when he or she uses a query like that — the more valuable your website will be, and the more often you’ll be at the front of the line.